jesszhu71/cse15l-lab-reports/lab-report-3.md

 This command returns all the filepaths that do not satisfy the command.
 [1]

+This command woudl be useful in a case where you want to list all the code (ie c++ files and header files) files in a directory but want to avoid your text data files.
+Using -not would let you avoid the text files.
+Similarly, our written_2 directory is filled with directories and text files.
+If we only want to access all directories, this is another method to get this (ex1).
+And vice versa: to access all text files in a directory filled with text files, we can search for all the file paths that aren't of type directory (ex2).

+Here are some usage examples.

 ```
 // ex1: find all file paths of non-txt filepaths
 $ find written_2 -not -name "*.txt"